Can You Get Car Insurance Without a Driver's License?

 Here are the most common situations:

 • Suspended or revoked license holders — A license suspension doesn't mean you lose your need for insurance.
 In fact, many states require you to maintain continuous coverage (and file an SR-22) as a condition of reinstating your license.
-Learn more about your options in our guide to car insurance with a suspended license.
+Learn more in our guide to car insurance with a suspended license.

 • Elderly non-drivers — Seniors who no longer drive but still own a vehicle (perhaps for a caregiver or adult child to use) need the car insured regardless.
+See our guide to parked and stored vehicle coverage if the car sits unused for extended periods.

 • Car owners who don't drive — You may own a vehicle that a family member, spouse, or hired driver operates exclusively.
 The car still needs to be covered.